HaMeD1379/Studly/worksheets/sprint2/worksheet.md

 ## Hamed:
 ---
 ## Shiv:
+I focused on developing the Profile API whicch included updates on Full Name and Bio for this sprint and managing overall database for the project.
+I implemented routes and controllers for profile API to handle user profile operations.
+I am working on organizing and maintaining database throughout the project which is hosted on Supabase.
+I also wrote tests for the Profile API with 100% code coverage.

+Files (API):
+1. apps/backend/src/controllers/profile.controller.js
+2. apps/backend/src/middleware/profile.middleware.js
+3. apps/backend/src/routes/profile.routes.js

+Files (Tests):
+1. apps/backend/tests/integration/profile.test.js
 ---
 ## Shashika:
 For this sprint my main code contribution was on the badge api.
 This is for when a user has done sessions, we need to run some logic to calculate what badges they have acquired.
 This required code so that a new route is available for the front end, such as: getting all available badges, getting the badges the user has acquired, after a session complete has the user acquired a new badge.